1. Applying for Accommodation

 We offer some designated alcohol-free flats/groups for new undergraduates, subject to sufficient demand.
 When living in an alcohol-free flat or group you, or your guests, are not permitted to keep, drink or bring alcohol into your accommodation.
 No applicant will be placed in alcohol-free accommodation if they have not applied for it.

-New undergraduate applicants aged 21 years or above can apply for mature student accommodation.
-The provision of such accommodation groups or flats is subject to demand, whilst every effort will be made to fulfil such a request, we cannot guarantee there will be no students younger than 21 living around you.
+New undergraduate applicants aged 21 years or above will be allocated with other students 21 and above where suitable accommodation is available to do so.
+We cannot guarantee there will be no students younger than 21 living around you.

 2. Room Allocations